 - About 2 tbsp unsalted butter (or non-dairy butter equivalent)

-- 1½ cups gluten-free all-purpose flour mix (Steve recommends a lighter gluten-free flour mix like he used; see notes.
-My Two-Ingredient Gluten-Free Flour Mix would work well in this recipe.)
+- 1 1/2 cups gluten-free all-purpose flour mix (Steve recommends a lighter gluten-free flour mix]; see notes.
+My [Two-Ingredient Gluten-Free Flour Mix also works well in this recipe.)

 - ½ tsp xanthan gum